Tom Donahue (filmmaker)

+Tom Donahue (born May 18, 1968) is an American film director, producer, and co-showrunner.
+His work as writer, director, and showrunner includes the Paramount Plus Original docuseries Murder of God's Banker and the upcoming six-part docuseries Mafia Spies, based on the 2019 book by Thomas Maier (Masters of Sex) about the CIA-Mafia assassination plots against Fidel Castro.

+Other work includes the feature documentary This Changes Everything (STARZ, Netflix), which he directed and produced, about systemic gender bias and discrimination against women in entertainment; TCM's Dean Martin: King of Cool, a portrait of the legendary entertainer; and Netflix's Los Tigres del Norte at Folsom Prison (nominated for two Latin Grammys and winning one).
+All of these films and series were produced by Donahue and Ilan Arboleda under the banner of their independent production studio, CreativeChaos vmg.

-Tom Donahue is an American film director and producer.
-His latest documentaries include This Changes Everything, which he directed and produced, about systemic gender bias and discrimination against women in Hollywood and entertainment, and HBO's Bleed Out, which he produced with Ilan Arboleda under the banner of their independent production studio, CreativeChaos vmg.
-The Los Angeles Press Club awarded Bleed Out with the film Best Documentary and runner-up for Best Medical/Health Reporting at its annual National Arts and Entertainment Journalism Awards and SoCal Journalism Awards in July 2019.
-Both films premiered in the fall of 2018.
-Donahue has also received much critical acclaim for directing HBO's Casting By, which was nominated for an Emmy, and Thank You for Your Service, which was released theatrically by Gathr Films in 2016.
-In 2010, Donahue founded the production company CreativeChaos vmg with Ilan Arboleda and Steve Edwards.
+In 2020, This Changes Everything won the Gracie Award for Best Documentary from the Alliance for Women in Media.
+In 2021, it won Best Documentary from The Los Angeles Press Club.
+He and Arboleda also recently produced HBO's Bleed Out, about director Steve Burrow’s clash with the American healthcare system.
+In 2019, The Los Angeles Press Club awarded Bleed Out Best Documentary.
+Donahue also directed HBO's Casting By and Thank You for Your Service, released theatrically by Gathr Films in 2016.

 Film career

 As director

 Donahue co-directed an episode of the 10-part AFI series, 100 Years/100 Movies (with Linda Schaffer), which was broadcast on TNT in 1998.
 It was called The Antiheroes, and included interviews with Martin Scorsese, Clint Eastwood and Paul Schrader and was narrated by James Woods.
 The series was executive produced by Richard Schickel and Mel Stuart.

 In 2005, Donahue directed the narrative short, Thanksgiving (starring James Urbaniak and Seymour Cassel & written by Sean Gullette).

 He made his feature documentary debut with Guest of Cindy Sherman (as co-director with Paul H-O) which premiered at the 2008 Tribeca Film Festival.
 The film opened theatrically in March 2009 and had its broadcast premiere on the Sundance Channel in May 2009.